noyo-technologies/backend-coding-challenge/README.md

 # Thanks!

-We make every effort to demonstrate that we see your time as valuable.
-We will make every attempt throughout the interview process not to waste it.
+We make every effort to demonstrate that we see your time as valuable, and we will make every attempt throughout the interview process not to waste it.
 Nonetheless, we know you're making a big-time commitment.
 We're sincerely appreciative of both your time and your interest in working with the team at Noyo.